front-commerce/developers.front-commerce.com/source/docs/reference/front-commerce-js.md

 ---
 id: front-commerce-js
 title: .front-commerce.js
-description: The .front-commerce.js configuration file at the root of a Front-Commerce project is the main entrypoint defining how an application behaves.
+description: The .front-commerce.js configuration file at the root of a Front-Commerce project is the main entry point defining how an application behaves.
 This page documents its different configuration keys.
 ---

 From the `.front-commerce.js` definition, Front-Commerce will initialize and register the different pieces composing your application.